2 weeks in Sri Lanka, itinerary

 You will have to come some other time and plan another 2 weeks tour to explore northern and eastern Sri Lanka.
 There is so much to do and see in Sri Lanka you are never short of things to do and see for any type of tour.

-Most travellers in Sri Lanka prefer to explore west coast beaches, southern Sri Lanka, central mountain range and cultural triangle of Sri Lanka.
+Most travellers in Sri Lanka prefer to explore west coast beaches, southern Sri Lanka, central mountain range and the cultural triangle of Sri Lanka.
 All of them are important places of the most trodden path of Sri Lanka.

 I have compiled this detailed post in order to provide more insight for travellers, who are in the process of planning a 2 weeks Sri Lanka tour itinerary.
 In fact, I get a large number of emails from our readers asking questions like where can we go for 2 weeks in Sri Lanka and what can we see during 2 weeks in Sri Lanka etc. Therefore I have compiled this 2 weeks Sri Lank tour itinerary, which is very much easy going and includes plenty of leisure too.

 This Sri Lanka 2 weeks tour itinerary starts in Colombo, followed by 7 days road tour to explore cultural triangle, mountains, Kandy, southern Sri Lanka and west coast, finishing up in Bentota, where you based for the rest of the holiday and plan the beach stay, and other activities such as water sport, snorkelling, boating etc. 6 days in the beach resort is the most leisurely part of the tour and you will proceed to the airport from the beach resort.

 However, if you can afford to have only short time for the tour, you can break down the tour itinerary into several parts such as beach stay, cultural triangle tour, Kandy and central mountain range, southern Sri Lanka etc, and choose only most appropriate between them.